 Expanding your DevSecOps capabilities includes utilizing new tools.
 This process can seem daunting, but knowing what to expect helps you put systems in place right from the start that will provide benefits as you grow more comfortable with your new capabilities.

 Salesforce Version Control integration is an essential step in creating a fast and reliable DevSecOps pipeline.

 Version Control is an aspect of source code management.
-It is the cornerstone of a developmental organization and a critical component of a successful DevSecOps strategy.
+It is the cornerstone of a production org and a critical component of a successful DevSecOps strategy.
 Team-based development speeds along the process of creating and launching new updates and applications, and Salesforce Version Control integration is a way to coordinate this effort.

 Managing software revisions or updates over time will help avoid overwrites, redundant work, and mistakes.